-Refer to Note 3, Revenue, to the financial statements in Item 8 of this Annual Report on Form 10-K for more detail on the impact of our adoption of ASC 606.
+Refer to Note 3, Revenue, to the financial statements of Repay included elsewhere in this prospectus for more detail on the impact of our adoption of ASC 606.

 Business Combinations

 In January 2017, FASB issued ASU No. 2017-01, Business Combinations (Topic 805): Clarifying the Definition of a Business ("ASU 2017-01").
 The amendments in this update clarify the definition of a business with the objective of adding guidance to assist entities with evaluating whether transactions should be accounted for as acquisitions or disposals of assets or businesses.
 The definition of a business affects many areas of accounting including acquisitions, disposals, goodwill and consolidation.
 The standard is effective for annual periods beginning after December 15, 2017, including interim periods within those fiscal years.
 We have adopted with update, effective January 1, 2018.
 There was no material impact on the consolidated financial statements.